takenet/blip-docs/source/includes/en/templates/api-ai.md

 If you don't know **api.ai** access this [getting starter](https://docs.api.ai/v17/docs/apiai-in-2-minutes-1).

-For each *api.ai* created flow you can get an *Access Token* to use in a BLiP's chatbot.
+For each *api.ai* created flow you can get an *Access Token* to use in a Blip's chatbot.
 For more informations about api.ai authentication check the [documention]((https://docs.api.ai/docs/authentication)).

 ### Settings